PgBiel/elembic/src/element.typ

   let (all-fields, user-fields, foldable-fields) = fields

   if labelable and "label" in all-fields {
-    assert(false, message: "element.declare: labelable element cannot have a conflicting 'label' field\n  hint: you can set 'labelable: false' to disable the special label parameter, but note that it will then be impossible to refer to your element")
+    assert(false, message: "elembic: element.declare: labelable element cannot have a conflicting 'label' field\n  hint: you can set 'labelable: false' to disable the special label parameter, but note that it will then be impossible to refer to your element")
   }

   let default-arg-parser = field-internals.generate-arg-parser(
     fields: fields,
-    general-error-prefix: "element '" + name + "': ",
+    general-error-prefix: "elembic: element '" + name + "': ",
     field-error-prefix: field-name => "field '" + field-name + "' of element '" + name + "': ",
     typecheck: typecheck
   )